 Today we get only a dim glimpse of what earlier peoples must have seen in skies free from dust pollution and, in urban areas, from the light pollution that bleaches out all but the moon and brightest stars.

-Here are some things you can see in the night sky as the never-repeating, never-ending, cosmic dance continues.
-(Positions are for evening sky, unless otherwise stated.)
+Here are some things you can see in the evening sky, after sunset, as the never-repeating, never-ending, cosmic dance continues.

 Venus appears as morning star through the Spring and Summer of 2014, re-emerging as evening star in the Autumn

 Mars is high in the sky at dusk, moving West through the summer.
 Saturn catches up with it in late August and the two fade together into the sunset in September.

 Jupiter is bright in the West, disappearing into the twilight in late July.

 Saturn is in the East in early summer, gliding across the sky through the summer, and closing in on Mars, which it will pass in late August.

 Sky at a glance for current week.